PARC-Robotics/documentation-2023/docs/getting-started-tutorials/introduction-to-matlab.md

     ```
     To test this, run the MATLAB code and then run the following command in a terminal to subscribe to the topic: `rostopic echo /chatter`

-    You should see the a similar output to this in the terminal:
+    You should see a similar output to this in the terminal:

     ``` bash
     data: 'Hello, world!
 4230'